Skip to main content

 Integrate Keyban SDK into Your React App

-This guide walks you through integrating the Keyban SDK into an existing React app to display a user's wallet and balance on the Ethereum Sepolia testnet.
+This guide walks you through integrating the Keyban SDK into an existing React app to display a user's wallet and balance on the Polygon Amoy testnet.

 What You’ll Learn